eHarmony/vw-webservice/README.md

 Now that you have the webservice, under the vw-webservice/vowpal_wabbit folder, you should find the C++ source for Vowpal Wabbit.
 Before you can launch the daemon you will have to build it.

+If you're using Linux, then make sure you already have gcc and g++ installed on your system.
+Note also that Vowpal Wabbit depends on boost program options (on a Mac this can be installed via [homebrew](http://brew.sh): ``brew install boost`` and on Linux you can try ``sudo apt-get install -y -m libboost-program-options-dev``).

 ```
 cd vowpal_wabbit
 make clean